Updated on: 2/23/2021

 When an attorney charges a lower percentage they can make up the difference in profit by taking on more cases.
-Since this discount attorney is fighting for less money insurance companies are more likely to settle.
+Since this discount attorney is fighting for less money, insurance companies are more likely to settle.
 This means less work for the discount attorney.

 Everyone wins.
 Except for the attorney's client.

-Reason #2: It’s a Sign of a ‘Settlement Mill’
+Reason #2: It’s A Sign Of A ‘Settlement Mill’

-The promise of cheap or discounted attorney fees might be a sign that the law firm is a “settlement mill.”
-We published a pretty detailed explanation of settlement mills not long ago, which you can read here.
-But, basically, these firms sign up a lot of clients and turn the cases over as quickly as possible, without much regard to obtaining the best possible settlement for the client or making decisions based on the client’s best interests.
+The promise of cheap or discounted attorney fees might be a sign that the law firm is a settlement mill.
+Basically, these firms sign up a lot of clients and turn the cases over as quickly as possible, without much regard to obtaining the best possible settlement for the client or making decisions based on the client’s best interests.
 Settlement mills are like heavy metal bands: They make profit from volume.

-Reason #3: It’s a (Possible) Sign of a Struggling Business
+Reason #3: It’s A (Possible) Sign Of A Struggling Business